 Dyson vacuum cleaners are extremely hyped, but that alone isn’t a reason to buy one.
 Do they weigh up and match the praise they receive?
 We think they do, and here’s why:

 We have a lot of praise for Dyson, but it’s not without fault.
 There is certainly a chance that these vacuums won’t suit you.
 So before you buy one, keep the following in mind.

-- They can be pricey: Dysons are not the cheapest vacuums you can find, and may not be suitable if you’re looking for a budget cleaner.
-We must emphasize, however, that they’re not overpriced, and are well worth the money.
-But unfortunately, not everyone will be able to afford them.
+- They can be pricey: Dysons are not the cheapest vacuums you can find and may not be suitable if you’re looking for a budget cleaner.
+However, we must emphasize that they’re not overpriced and are well worth the money.

 - The cordless concerns: We still encourage you to give Dyson cordless machines a try, but the study that found they don’t last long is a concern to many.